 Law school was the first time I felt I was really challenged.
 Studying for the Bar was the hardest thing I have done.
 That test is no joke.

-I have a separate post on why/how I ended up with a career in law.
-That post will come out soon.
+Here is a separate post on why/how I ended up with a career in law.
 I also have a post planned on choosing a law school and navigating that ever so frustrating period of time right after graduation.